shawnkchan/RRT_planner/README.md

 ```

 You can adjust these values to influence the RRT behavior and visualization.
-- max_iterations: The number of iterations the algorithm runs for before termination
+- `max_iterations`: The number of iterations the algorithm runs for before termination
-- step_size: The maximum incremental distance that a new, random point is placed away from the nearest node in the existing tree
+- `step_size`: The maximum incremental distance that a new, random point is placed away from the nearest node in the existing tree
-- draw_tree_delay: The delay in milliseconds between each tree update during visualisation
+- `draw_tree_delay`: The delay in milliseconds between each tree update during visualisation
-- enable_visualisation: Boolean that toggles whether each step of the RRT algorithm is shown when running.
+- `enable_visualisation`: Boolean that toggles whether each step of the RRT algorithm is shown when running.
 Setting to 'true' shows each step.

 ---